-There are a couple of things we’ve learned about it.
-We’re growing here in Central Texas, and we get extremes of heat and cold.
+There are a couple of things I’ve learned about it.
+On my homestead in Central Texas, we get extremes of heat and cold.
 In the summer, we get a lot of intense sun here.
 What we found works really well is using a 70 percent shade mesh in the summer months.
 It provides a good amount of shade, yet allows a breeze to go through.
 We are able to grow things really well inside the mesh-only greenhouse.

 In the winter, just taking the mesh off and having plastic on is the best way to go.
 The plastic definitely keeps the greenhouse nice and warm.
 We are able to grow fabulous plants all winter long.

 The main thing about this is it creates a pretty big maintenance issue twice a year.

 In the spring, we’re taking the plastic off and putting the mesh on.
 Then, in the fall, we’re taking the mesh off and putting the plastic on.
 We did operate it for a while with both the plastic and mesh on in winter, and we found that it just doesn’t work that well.

 That maintenance chore twice a year is going to take about four people for a greenhouse this size.
 That means we get the whole family involved with that chore.

 But you can use a greenhouse for all seasons if you’re willing to do that kind of work.

 Plans For A Summer vs. Winter Hoop House